 The essence of the technique: radiation exposure negatively affects the cell’s ability to divide.
 Radiation accumulates in the cell and destroys the cell's DNA structure.

-Two methods are used in therapy:
+Two methods are used for therapy:

 • the appearance of hemoptysis;